tytydraco/yessleep/out/My_Family_has_a_curse_its_finally_catching_up_to_me.md

 But my father was right. *I feel the Hunger*, a few years after, I started to feel it, the intense hunger pains, the drive for blood and meat.
 Food started tasting less nourishing, more like nothingness, and more and more, *I crave b*lood.
 I don’t remember when it started; it just did, like something inside me awoke and is never going back to sleep.
-So far, I have survived off draining animal blood from nearby farms, things most people chaulk up to wild animals, but it is not enough, something inside me always tells me *I want more, fresh human blood.* I can only hope it won’t come to that.
+So far, I have survived off draining animal blood from nearby farms, things most people chalk up to wild animals, but it is not enough, something inside me always tells me *I want more, fresh human blood.* I can only hope it won’t come to that.